GenomicsStandardsConsortium/GSC26-Rotorua/pages/sponsors.md

 Note - Sponsorship values are in USD as the GSC is a registered not-for-profit in USA.

 # Sponsorship Level Opportunities:
-A brochure describing the sponsorship opportunities will be [available here](https://genomicsstandardsconsortium.github.io/GSC25-Auckland/assets/GSC26-Auckland_Sponsorship.pdf).
+A brochure describing the sponsorship opportunities will be [available here](https://genomicsstandardsconsortium.github.io/GSC25-Auckland/assets/GSC26-Sponsorship-prospectus.pdf).

 The details below are from the GSC25 meeting and serve as a guide that will be revised soon (prices in USD)

-## Bronze Sponsor ($1000) sponsors will receive the following benefits:
+## Bronze Sponsor ($1,000 USD / $1,700 NZD) sponsors will receive the following benefits:
-1. Acknowledgment of your sponsorship on the GSC (www.gensc.org), including links to your company’s website.
+1. Acknowledgment of sponsorship on the GSC26 website, including links to your company’s website.
 2. Inclusion of the sponsor’s logo in meeting materials.

-## Silver Sponsor ($3,500) sponsors will receive the following benefits:
+## Silver Sponsor ($4,000 USD / $7,000 NZD) sponsors will receive the following benefits:
-1. Acknowledgment of your sponsorship on the GSC (www.gensc.org), including links to your company’s website.
+1. Acknowledgment of sponsorship on the GSC26 website, including links to your company’s website.
 2. Inclusion of the sponsor’s logo in meeting materials.
 3. One free meeting registration.
 4. Organization name and logo recognition on meeting signage.
 5. Logo included on inter-session slides.

-## Gold Sponsor ($6,500) sponsors will receive the following benefits:
+## Gold Sponsor ($7,000 uSD / $12,000 NZD) sponsors will receive the following benefits:
-1. Acknowledgment of your sponsorship on the GSC (www.gensc.org), including links to your company’s website.
+1. Acknowledgment of sponsorship on the GSC26 website, including links to your company’s website.
 2. Inclusion of the sponsor’s logo in meeting materials.
 3. One free meeting registration.
 4. Tabletop exhibition display (~1.6 m, 5ft).